Holden Commodore (VY): Senator Signature

 The engine is a 5.7-litre LS1 V8 pushing out 260 kW at 5600 rpm and 475 Nm of torque.
 New badging featured on the Senator read "260" reflecting the increased power output.
 The brake and some of the engine cooling vents located on the front bumper are slightly hidden to keep its luxury well present while viewing the vehicle.
 Mesh cloth is located at the front air dams.
 Some of the side skirts front and rear air dams and the lower parts of the exterior mirrors are coloured in a satin finish grey.
 The rest is finished in the body colour.
 The famous "Senator" nameplates are featured on the side skirts, rear and at the bottom of the rear doors.

 Some of the interior changes include alloy pedals, new colours, a re-designed four-spoke steering wheel with remote audio controls, white finish instrument dials and minor gauges now in their own dedicated binnacle in the centre of the dash.
 The multi-function read-out has been re-programmed to show the HSV logo and the vehicle build number and identification during start-up.
 Automatic climate control and a Blaupunkt 6-disc CD stacker are standard and 8 speakers.
 Carbon fibre trim is found throughout the cabin as well as light shale leather trim.
-The starting price for the Senator at the time was $74000.